 Margarita Zafrilla Olayo’s TiLTING VERTICALITIES extents the language of choreographic practices drawn from the artist’s lived experience as a dancer; an spatial meditation in direct relation to other, liberating a pre-linguistic form of knowledge.
 Moving collaboratively the work redefines the unifying act of peaceful engagement through touch.

-Zafrilla Olayo has produced a body of large-scale sculptural pieces, natural rubber bands painted with organic forms for us to inhabit.
+Zafrilla Olayo has produced a body of large-scale sculptural pieces, natural rubber bands (latex/rubber tree’s milky sap) painted with organic forms for the public to inhabit.
 Caring and holding each other in a peaceful and unifying act of engagement, the performance offers new perspectives to bring one's equilibrium into balance.

 Counterbalancing forces are at play through the experience of the physical-self in motion; as well as in relationship with the choreographies and architecture of each given space.
 Each loop sculpture is the documentation of the performance and becomes an object of the experience that resonates into the future.

 Within this immersive interaction as moving sculpture, a group of dance artists develop the proposal in which the audience are invited to participate and/or witness the action.

 For those who may like to take part actively, it involves a simple movement ‘score’, or instruction, in which to experiment within an artwork and large loop of stretched fabric with another person.
 Holding together and supported by the artwork and fabric, the experience becomes a communication through movement itself – how to stand in touch with the ground, how to balance and rebalancing together and how to play with structural tension, inclinations and orientations, moving and being moved in direct relation to each other and sharing ground.

 For those watching, the work offers culptural and poignant images, as the participants negotiate interdependence, harmony, affect and anchoring.